Corentin-TEISSIER/Github-widget/README.md

 Tips: the boolean 'devToolActivate' at the beginning of file 'main.js' could be set to true to display the devTools.

+## How to setup the app

+Fist you need to create a personnal access token on github:
+- go on github.com.
+- connect on you account.
+- go to you account's settings.
+- go to <> Developer settings.
+- click on 'Personal access tokens/ Tokens (classic)'.
+- Click on 'Generate new token/ Generate new token (classic)'.
+- Fill the form, the only requirement to make the app working correctly is to tick all the repo area's boxes.
+- You personnal access token will be created and you will be able to copy it.
+Be careful, as soon as you'll leave this page you will not be able to check for you personnal access token value.

+When you launch the application you can click on the setup button (if this is the first time you launch the app) or on the gear button.
+A new page will open on which you can register your github account's username and personnal token to access it.

+By clicking on "register", the data in the fillin areas will be used as new data to set the app up.
+If you let those area empty, it is a better option to click on "cancel" to do not apply empty strings as new set up data.

 ## Contact

 Corentin TEISSIER